 1. Use a Holiday-Themed Plate or Platter

 These plates and platters can be picked up in bulk when you spot them on sale, or you can even grab them for just a few dollars – barely more than the cost of a large cookie tin – at thrift stores (like the one in the photo above).
+The dollar store is also great for this.
 To complete the package, wrap the platter with clear cello wrap and tie with ribbon.
 Don’t forget to include a notecard naming the cookies.

 2. Use Cardboard Tubes

 Wrap neat rows of cookies in cellophane and tie the ends with colourful ribbon.
-For cookies that aren’t uniformly shapes, lay them on a colourful paper plate, then wrap the entire thing with clear cellophane and ribbon.
+For holiday cookies that aren’t uniform shapes, lay them on a colourful paper plate, then wrap the entire thing with clear cellophane and ribbon.

 4. Use Clear Jars